aaronkyl/hangman/README.md

 - [X] User is shown the number of letters in the word (underscores)
 - [X] User guesses one letter at a time
 - [X] User has 6 guesses before they lose
-- [ ] The number of remaining guesses is displayed
+- [X] The number of remaining guesses is displayed
 - [X] Correct guesses result in letter appearing in the word blank
-- [ ] Incorrect guesses are displayed in a list
+- [X] Incorrect guesses are displayed in a list (greyed out)

 ## Stretch Goals
-- [ ] Graphic showing new parts of the body as incorrect guesses are made
+- [X] Graphic showing new parts of the body as incorrect guesses are made
 - [ ] Landing page to record username
 - [ ] Ability to select difficulty on landing page
 - [ ] List of high scores